These Are The Differences Between An ICO and an IDO

 IDO launches provide investors with the opportunity to buy new crypto before listing and at a low price, but that price is not always guaranteed.
 While a project will have a set listing price, instant trading on a DEX means that the value of crypto will change extremely quickly.
 IDOs also require familiarity with blockchain technology, Web3 crypto wallets, and smart contracts.
 Furthermore, there is no guarantee that crypto launched via an IDO will increase in value over the long term.

-What are the Pros and Cons of an IDO?
+The Pros and Cons of an IDO

 Here are some of the most prominent pros and cons of an initial DEX offering: